 eggs, nuts, grains, oils and cheese to eligible Local Education Agencies (LEAs).
 Public and private schools,

 Residential Child Care Institutions (RCCIs), and approved state agencies that participate in the National School Lunch

 Program are eligible to receive foods purchased by USDA.
 Sponsors participating

-Program (SSFP) may also receive USDA foods as well as some Child and Adult Care Food Program (CACFP)
+in the Summer Food Service Program (SFSP) may also receive USDA foods as well as some Child and Adult Care Food Program (CACFP)

 The USDA Foods Advisory Council serves to assist the State Agency in decisions regarding USDA Foods.
 Council members help provide feedback and guidance for the state agency.